-- ✓ Contact your financial institution immediately if a bank account or credit card statement does not arrive on time. - ✓ Review your bank account and credit card statements promptly and immediately report any discrepancy or unauthorized transaction. - ✓ Sign up for e-statements by logging into your online banking and go to 'E-statements' to sign up.
+✓ Contact your financial institution immediately if a bank account or credit card statement does not arrive on time.

+- ✓ Review your bank account and credit card statements promptly and immediately report any discrepancy or unauthorized transaction. - ✓ Sign up for e-statements by logging into your online banking and go to Settings then eStatement Delivery Preferences to sign up.